LEFT TURN TRAFFIC RULES

 intersection to make the indicated movement free from conflict.

-- Traffic facing a steady burning YELLOW ARROW is advised that the exclusive
+- Traffic facing a steady burning YELLOW ARROW is advised that the movement

-movement controlled by the GREEN ARROW has ended.
+controlled by the GREEN ARROW, FLASHING YELLOW ARROW, or FLASHING RED ARROW has

 - In some states where right turn on red is generally permitted after a stop, a left